AIfSR/2022-spring-unsupervised-learning/README.md

 This package was designed to analyze the trajectories of nanodiamonds in macrophages.
 Machine learning algorithms were trained on synthetic datasets to predict the type of diffusion occuring within a trajectory based on the path of the trajectory alone.

-To install this package run the command:
+To install this package run the following command from the command line:
 ```bash
 pip install <PATH_TO_DIRECTORY_CONTAINING_setup.cfg>
 ```